cjmartin/launchcalendar.org/_posts/2025-05-24-falcon-9-starlink-group-12-22.md

     video_id: wycSeKTEe50
 images: []
 ---
-SpaceX is set to launch Starlink Group 12-22 with a Falcon 9 from SLC-40, Cape Canaveral, on May 24, 2025 at 17:19 UTC (1:19 p.m.
-EDT).
-The mission features 23 Starlink v2 Mini satellites, 13 with Direct to Cell technology, to expand SpaceX’s LEO internet constellation and enable enhanced connectivity.
-The Falcon 9 booster B1069 will make its 24th flight and is targeting a landing on the droneship 'A Shortfall of Gravitas.'
-Weather conditions are favorable at the start of the launch window, with an 80% chance of good weather.
+SpaceX’s Falcon 9 (B1069) launched Starlink Group 12-22 from SLC-40, Cape Canaveral, on May 24, 2025 at 17:19 UTC (1:19 p.m.
+EDT), carrying 23 Starlink v2 Mini satellites, including 13 with Direct to Cell technology.
+The mission expands SpaceX’s LEO internet constellation and supports enhanced connectivity.
+The Falcon 9 booster B1069 completed its 24th flight, landing successfully on the droneship 'A Shortfall of Gravitas.'
+Weather conditions were favorable at the start of the launch window, with an 80% chance of good weather.